Rug Maintenance: The Correct Way to Care for Your Rug

 - Most rugs will hold their color longer if they are not exposed to direct sunlight.

-- If the corners of a rug start to roll up then back roll the rug to help flatten them back out.
-Never use a beater bar on carpet fringe or long shag rugs.
+- Never use a beater bar on carpet fringe or long shag rugs.

 Taking good care of your rugs helps extend their beauty and usefulness.